“I am in awe of what you do,” said Minister for Small Business Michael McCormack to a room full of brokers in Sydney yesterday (26 April).

 “I truly am in awe of what you do because I know.
 I ran my own small business for eight years,” he said.

 He expressed his trust in the industry by raising a glass poured by Mike Felton

-, and drinking from it, despite Felton suffering from a cold.
+, CEO of the MFAA, and drinking from it, despite Felton suffering from a cold.